IshmaelRogers/Localization/KalmanFilter/Readme.md

   ![alt text][image14]

-  NOTE: The eigenvalues and egienectors of the covariance matrix describe the amount and direction of uncertainity.
+  NOTE: The *eigenvalues* and *egienvectors* of the covariance matrix describe the amount and direction of uncertainity.

-  The diagonal value of the matrix represent the variance

-  The off diagonals represent the corrleation terms

-  NOTE: The covariance matrix is always symetrical.

-  In the case of the 2-D Gaussian the two off diagonal elements are equal.

-  If the correlation terms are non-zero the two axis are corrleatied and the gaussian will apear as a skewed oval

   ![alt text][image12]